lagardere-sports/njiu_status/README.md

 curl -I http://localhost:3000/status/users?token=foobar123
 ```

 Within a check each handler has access to the current [request](http://www.rubydoc.info/gems/rack/Rack/Request) and should set the body and status in the [response](http://www.rubydoc.info/gems/rack/Rack/Response).

-The gem itself provides no global error handling, each check is responsible to rescue possible exceptions and always return a valid response.
+The gem provides basic error handling if an exception is raised within the handler.
+Nevertheless: each check should rescue possible exceptions itself and always return a valid response.